 What Not to Do

 Please don’t soak your brushes (if you want them to last).
-We recommend pointing the brush downward when you rinse it to keep water from penetrating and disintegrating the glue that’s holding that baby together.
+We recommend pointing the brush downward when you rinse it to keep water from penetrating and disintegrating the glue that’s holding it together.

 MAKEUP CARE BASICS